snap-one/docs-driverworks-fundamentals/source/includes/10_conditionals/_4-USINGTHETESTCONDITIONFUNCTION.md

 You may use `C4:EvaluateExpression` to simplify the evaluation of the LOGIC field.

-LIST:table of two name/value pairs:
+LIST: table of two name/value pairs:
 `tParams[“VALUE”] contains the STRING macro value of the code item in programming.` `tParams[“LOGIC”] contains the LOGIC macro value of the code item in programming.
 Possible LOGIC values are EQUAL` `and NOT_EQUAL.`

 You may use `C4:EvaluateExpression`n to simplify the evaluation of the LOGIC field.

 ROOM: table of two name/value pairs
 `tParams[“VALUE”] contains the room id of the ROOM macro value of the code item in programming.`